-An integral part of this program is the MA paper, which familiarizes students with trends, methods, and research findings in their areas of specialization.
+An integral part of the ICE/IEPA MA program is the MA paper, which familiarizes students with trends, methods, and research findings in their areas of specialization.
 Students in IEPA are required to have a policy perspective in their MA paper, and, if appropriate, policy recommendations stemming from one's findings.

 Information on program requirements and required and other courses may be found in the Master’s Handbook.